bk/wmk/readme.md

 - `templates`: Mako templates.
-Templates with the extension `.mhtml` are rendered directly into `htdocs` as `.html` files, unless their filename starts with a dot or underscore or ends with `base.mhtml`.
+Templates with the extension `.mhtml` are rendered directly into `htdocs` as `.html` files, unless their filename starts with a dot or underscore or contains the string `base`, or if they are inside a subdirectory names `base`.
+For details on context variables received by such stand-alone templates, see below.

 - `content`: Markdown content with YAML metadata.
 This will be rendered into html using the `template` specified in the metadata or `md_base.mhtml` by default.
-The target filename will be `index.html` in a directory corresponding to the basename of the markdown file, unless `pretty_path` in the metadata is `false` (in which case only the extension is replaced).
+The target filename will be `index.html` in a directory corresponding to the basename of the markdown file, unless `pretty_path` in the metadata is `false` or the name of the Markdown file itself is `index.md` (in which case only the extension is replaced).
 The converted content will be passed to the Mako template as a string in the context variable `CONTENT`, along with other metadata.
-A YAML datasource can be specified in the metadata block as `LOAD`; the data in this file will be added to the context.
+A YAML datasource can be specified in the metadata block as `LOAD`;
+  the data in this file will be added to the context.
+For further details on the context variables, see below.

 - `data`: YAML files for additional metadata.